kevinnilson/WebComponents4Kids/javascript.md

 # JavaScript

-JavaScript tells the browser how to change the web page when events occur (like clicking on something)
+JavaScript tells the browser how to change the web page when events occur (like clicking on something).

-##TODO

-add more
+*TODO add code and plunker*

 ---